wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Impressive performance achievemnt with simple observations and solutions.

+2. The design of sharing the page table is a significant improvement over IOMMU-based, separate page table design.
+   Page faults can be handled by the OS in the address space of the GPU driver without modifying the memory manegement part of the OS.

 This paper explores the design choice of equipping GPUs with a memory manegement unit (MMU) in order for them to access memory with virtual addresses.
 Allowing GPU and CPU to co-exist under the same virtual address space is critical to the performance of GPU applications for future big-data workloads for several reasons.
 First, if the GPU can share storage